**Gwefan Gymraeg yn y ddewislen [EN/CY]**

 I struggle with small-talk and prefer to say nothing over anything.
 I expect outstanding in all that I do, and sometimes I'll accept excellent.
 I practice both radical commitment and extreme ownership and am prepared to give everyone the benefit of the doubt, except those that harm children.
 Even though I'm not religious per se, I believe in doing the right thing always, speaking the truth and standing-up against injustice and inequality.

 I'll look for the promise of transformation in people and the signs that they really want to improve enough.
-If I can't see either, I'll tell my clients that I can't help them and that I'm not the right coach for them.
+If I can't see either, I'll tell my clients that I can't help them and that I'm not the right psychologist and coach for them.
 It's not a rule-book approach - but it works for me and for my clients.

 I dislike social-media because of what it does to me and to other people.
 And for the same reason, I don't drink alcohol and moderate my exposure to the news.

-When people ask what experiences have influenced me most as coach, I say all of them.
+When people ask what experiences have influenced me most as a psychologist and coach, I say all of them.
 Hating school, failing a lot and learning from great people along the way have all shaped me.
 They've helped develop my thinking, mindset and happiness, and how I choose to speak with myself every day.

 So far, my 'mid-life' has been astonishingly varied and challenging.
 Completing 6x Ironman, working with NGOs in Africa, writing books and articles, being on radio and TV shows.
-Today, I choose to focus on coaching select people and companies.
+Today, I choose to focus on helping and coaching select people and companies.